-- 1. Be competent with all components of Fall Protection System. - 2.
-Ensure you know capabilities of Fall Protection Equipment. - 3.
+- 1. Be competent with all components of fall protection system. - 2.
+Ensure you know capabilities of fall protection equipment. - 3.
 Ensure barricades, ribbons and signs identify restricted areas. - 4.
-Ensure you understand the procedures for rescue of workers who may be unable to rescue themselves from an elevated work area. - 5.
+Ensure you understand the procedures for rescue of workers who may be unable to rescue themselves from an elevated work area. - 5. $2^{nd}$ floor window openings under 36" must have bracing installed. - 6.
+Guardrails must be installed after $2^{nd}$ floor rim joists are installed prior to $2^{nd}$ floor sheathing. - 7.
 Ensure you know your anchor points.
-Installation of a continuous 2" x 6" along the top of the web chord or king post with 3 3 1/4" common nails at each truss be done for the installation of anchor slings.
+Installation of a continuous 2" x 6" along the top of the web chord or king post with $3 3 \frac{1}{4}$ " common nails at each truss shall be done for the installation of anchor slings.
 Anchor slings will then be secured around the 2" x 6" and the top chord of the truss per the manufacturers' instructions.
-Install 2-2" Ardo nails on the sling where the strap passes through the loop of the anchor sling. - 6.
-Ensure you do not wrap the lanyards and/or lifelines around beams, girders, pipes, etc. - 7.
-Utilize the buddy system and continually check each other's harness and D ring to ensure that the harness is not too loose and or the D ring has not slipped down the back. - 8.
-Ensure a fall protection plan has been devised and is readily available on site. - 9.
+Install 2-2" Ardox nails on the sling where the strap passes through the loop of the anchor sling. - 8.
+Ensure you do not wrap the lanyards and/or lifelines around beams, girders, pipes, etc. - 9.
+Utilize the buddy system and continually check each other's harness and D ring to ensure that the harness is not too loose and or the D ring has not slipped down the back. - 10.
+Ensure a fall protection plan has been devised and is readily available on site to review. - 11.
 Fall protection certification end user is required for the person working at heights or to ensure the employee has been adequately trained.
+Online certification will not be accepted for training.

-Fire Extinguishers
+SAFE WORK PRACTICES Fire Extinguishers

-- 1. Ensure you are fully trained with operation and maintenance of fire extinguishers.

-- 2. Check Cylinder.

-- 3. Inspect cartridge puncture cap.

-- 4. Check hose and nozzle for obstruction.

-- 5. Check date of manufacture.

-- 6. Check level and condition of powder.

-- 7. Check fill-cap threads and gasket.

-- 8. Check Pressure Gauge.

-- 9. Pronto form Fire Extinguisher Log must be completed for all checks completed monthly.

-- 10. Recertification of fire extinguishers required every year.
+- 1. Ensure you are trained in the operation of fire extinguishers - 2.
+Check cylinder - 3.
+Inspect cartridge puncture cap. - 4.
+Check hose and nozzle for obstruction - 5.
+Check date of manufacture - 6.
+Check level and condition of powder yellow needle should be in the green not the red - 7.
+Monthly inspections are required via True Context - 8.
+Recertification of fire extinguishers is completed annually organized by the safety department

-Floor Openings
+SAFE WORK PRACTICES Floor Openings